 Washougal is a somewhat small city located in the state of Washington.
 With a population of 15,288 people and four constituent neighborhoods, Washougal is the 68th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Washougal is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Washougal isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Washougal are a mix of both white- and blue-collar jobs.
 Overall, Washougal is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Washougal who work in management occupations (14.78%), office and administrative support (14.14%), and sales jobs (12.52%).
+There are especially a lot of people living in Washougal who work in office and administrative support (15.39%), sales jobs (14.17%), and management occupations (12.49%).

-The citizens of Washougal are slightly better educated than the national average of 21.84% for all cities and towns, with 23.90% of adults in Washougal having a bachelor's degree or advanced degree.
+The education level of Washougal citizens is a little higher than the average for US cities and towns: 24.18% of adults in Washougal have at least a bachelor's degree.

+Washougal is a somewhat ethnically-diverse city.
 The people who call Washougal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washougal residents report their race to be White, followed by Asian.
-Important ancestries of people in Washougal include Irish, English, Norwegian, and European.
+Important ancestries of people in Washougal include English, Irish, Norwegian, and European.

 The most common language spoken in Washougal is English.
 Other important languages spoken here include Spanish and Japanese.